The Steps to the Diaconate

 Mtr.
 Sue Waldron.

 E-mail or mail the Application back to Mtr.
 Waldron.

-Archdeacon Harvey Huth, Director of the Vocational Deacon Formatiom Program, will review your
+Archdeacon Harvey Huth, Director of the Vocational Deacon Formatiom Program, and Fr.
+Tom

 - After you and Fr.
 Malionek have met, you will be assigned a